 A simulation slice is a modified version of an mmdb file.
 Slices are often used to customize what is presented in the MassMotion Viewer.
 New objects including bookmarks can be inserted into a slice, the visibility of objects can be changed, and the time interval can be trimmed to reduce the file size.
-Slices can be used for playback in MassMotion or the Viewer but cannot be used for analysis queries such as maps, tables, or graphs.
+Slices can be used for playback in MassMotion or the Viewer and for a very limited number of queries like an average density map.